-Children and young people's mental health

-Reduce waiting times for children

-and young people who need help

-with their mental health.
-The

-support will be easy to access

-and coordinated around their

-needs.
+Children and young people's mental health Reduce waiting times for children In 2025/26, we and young people who need help with their mental health.
+The support will be easy to access and coordinated around their

 Reduce waiting times for adults who need help with their mental health.
 The support will be easy to access and coordinated around their needs.